damian-lis/portfolio-website/README.md

 export { h, p, im, c, l, b, s, a }
 ```

-As we can see above, it is a file that contains the appropriate structure, which consists of functions that return objects with appropriate information (element to be created, content, classes, etc.).
+As we can see above, it is a file that contains the object named structure, which consists of functions that return objects with appropriate information (element to be created, content, classes, etc.).

+For a function assigned to the "a" key of structure object, html tag (a) is returned to make it easier to link somewhere inside another tag, for example inside header or paragraph text (it can only be used within another tag).

 <br/>

-These functions are assigned to variables, the names of which are associated with the following html elements:
+Presented above functions are assigned to variables (keys of structure object), the names of which are associated with the following html elements:

 ```
 h - <h></h>,